19th May 2016

 10 Facts you should know about dental implants

-Having an implant fitted can reduce the speed of shrinkage of the jawbone, caused by tooth loss, as well as help you avoid more immediate problems such as speech difficulties and chewing effectively.
+Having a dental implant fitted can reduce the speed of shrinkage of the jawbone, caused by tooth loss.
+Dental implants can also help you avoid more immediate problems such as speech difficulties and chewing effectively.
 To help you make a decision and to see if dental implants in Clapham Common are what you need, here are the top 10 things you should know about dental implants:

-- A dental implant is a permanent solution to tooth loss.
+1. A dental implant in Clapham is an immediate solution to tooth loss.
 It’s effectively a false tooth, designed to fit in with your existing teeth.
-The implant will be colour matched to blend evenly with your surrounding teeth and it’ll be hard for anyone else to tell that the tooth is not natural.
+The implant will be colour matched to blend evenly with your surrounding teeth and it’ll be hard for anyone else to tell that the tooth is not naturally yours.

-- A temporary crown will be fitted onto the root or implant in the first instance.
-A permanent crown will fitted several months later.
+5. A temporary crown will be fitted onto the root or implant in the first instance.
+A permanent crown will be fitted several months later.

-- Diabetes is a condition that may prevent you from having an implant fitted and if you smoke, you might be refused treatment as well.
-This is because the success rate of implants is much lower for diabetics and smokers.
+7. Diabetes is a condition that may prevent you from having an implant fitted and if you smoke, you might be refused treatment as well.
+This is because the success rate of dental implants is much lower for diabetics and smokers.

-- Occasionally complications with implants arise.
-There is a very low risk of damage to parts of the mouth.
+9. On rare occasions complications with implants can arise however there is a very low risk of damage to parts of the mouth.
 Your dentist will be able to advise you of the exact details of this as well as explain which measures are taken to ensure complications do not occur.

-- It’s important to keep your teeth and gums as clean as possible following the fitting of your implant.
+10. It’s important to keep your teeth and gums as clean and healthy as possible following the fitting of your dental implant.
 Your dentist will be able to give you more information about how to do this.
 Do not be fooled by the word ‘false tooth’, it still works and acts like a natural tooth, collecting bits of food and bacteria.
 This is why the same amount of care that you give to your natural teeth should be given to your new tooth.

-To find out more about having dental implants in Southwest London, please give our expert team a call.
+To find out more about having dental implants in London, please get in touch with our expert team.
 They’ll be able to provide you with as much information as you need, as well as arrange a time for you to come in for a consultation.